 The core topic areas we cover include innovation, sustainability and environmental issues, collective passenger transport, tourism and mobility, road safety and security, new mobility concepts, and access to the market, fair competition, and evolution of Europe’s transport network.

 IRU’s regional office in Brussels also wholeheartedly supports the latest transport innovations in Europe, both for commercial vehicles and in the field of collective passenger transport.
-We work hard to share our long-term sustainable transport vision, which include among others, our Smart Move campaign for buses and coaches, UpTop for taxis and the Commercial Vehicle of the Future operating on intelligent transport infrastructures.
+We work hard to share our long-term sustainable transport vision, which include among others, our Smart Move campaign for buses and coaches and the Commercial Vehicle of the Future operating on intelligent transport infrastructures.

 IRU’s presence in the EU extends across the European Union, as well as to Norway, Lichtenstein and Switzerland.
 Many of these countries lead the way in terms of best practice for mobility of people and goods.
 Over the decades, IRU has advised and collaborated with EU Institutions, governments, transport ministries, road- and collective passenger-transport operators across this whole region, working in a multi-stakeholder dialogue to address the region’s common concerns.